-Fermi adds that to have written such a passionated and moving novel, it is highly possible that Emily could have experienced some romance from first hand.
+Fermi adds that to have written such a passionate and moving novel, it is highly possible that Emily could have experienced some romance first hand.

 Who was really Emily Brontë?
-We might find out by refering to the film To Walk Invisible (2016).
+We might find out by referring to the film To Walk Invisible (2016).

 𝑻𝒐 𝑾𝒂𝒍𝒌 𝑰𝒏𝒗𝒊𝒔𝒊𝒃𝒍𝒆